Largemouth Bass At West Bay Cottages

 It was mid-August, and the Fish TV crew headed north to beautiful Lake Nipissing to shoot a show.

 But for our adventure, we were after the largemouth bass.
-West Bay isn’t really known for its largemouth bass, but there are locations that are just filled with them, and they are literally untouched as a lot of people focus on the walleye.
+West Bay isn’t really known for its largemouth bass, but some locations are just filled with them, and they are literally untouched, as a lot of people focus on the walleye.
 The key is to look for creeks and back bays that have a ton of weeds and lily pads, and that’s what we focused on when looking at the map, even before we got started.

 When it comes to Lake Nipissing and the West Bay area, you had better have a good Garmin GPS unit, with rocks just under the surface and all over the place.
 A Garmin GPS unit will map out the safest route to get you to these back creeks and bays so you can enjoy every minute of these jumping Largemouth Bass.
 When we finally reached our destination and got to our first creek, I was getting a little worried.

 The vegetation wasn’t up, with very little weed and hardly any lily pads; we fished the area for about two hours and never got a bite.
 But this was only the first creek, and if you look at the map, there are several creeks in West Bay that you can access.
-So with not a bite, we decided to check the next one, and as we were getting close I could already see the difference with lily pads already up on the outside of the creek and weeds all over the mouth of the creek that had been up for a while.
-Right then I knew we were going to get some fish, there was no doubt about it.
+So, with not a bite, we decided to check the next one, and as we were getting close, I could already see the difference with lily pads up on the outside of the creek and weeds all over the mouth of the creek that had been up for a while.
+Right then, I knew we were going to get some fish; there was no doubt about it.

 The first cast Leo took, he hooked into about a 2-pound largemouth, and we hadn’t even gotten near the mouth of the creek.
 Now let me explain: when I say creek… this isn’t a creek that is running shallow water down some rapids, this is a creek that is at least 6 to 7 feet deep in the middle, and will have lily pads and weeds on each side right to the banks.
 The perfect creek will have deep water in the centre; the deeper the creek, the better the fishing will be.

-The thing is, when you are catching fish steady like that, it is hard to make a move because you are having fun.
-But we knew that there are big fish in Lake Nipissing, so we decided to head in off the main creek channel and head into the thick cover and towards the bank.
+The thing is, when you are catching fish steadily like that, it is hard to make a move because you are having fun.
+But we knew that there were big fish in Lake Nipissing, so we decided to head off the main creek channel and head into the thick cover and towards the bank.

 Once we were quiet and fished the area that we anchored in, we would take our MotorGuide trolling motor a little further and drop the poles again and make long casts.
-After six hours of topwater fishing between Leo, myself, and Jeff, we caught over 30 Largemouth Bass from 2 to 4 pounds, and we never saw another boat all day.
+After six hours of topwater fishing between Leo, me, and Jeff, we caught over 30 largemouth bass from 2 to 4 pounds, and we never saw another boat all day.

 So the next time you head up to West Bay Cottages, make sure you pack a Garmin GPS, some Rapala heavy action rods and some Terminator frogs, and you will have a blast just like we did!